filelize/filelize-java/README.md

 ### Usange

-Add this to your pom.xml
+Add this to your pom.xml and follow the guide [Working with the Apache Maven registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry).
+Or just download this repo and build it locally.
 ````xml
 <dependency>
   <groupId>org.filelize</groupId>